-Exchange Values is a social sculpture process in collaboration with farmers from the Windward Islands and their organisations that creates a ‘permanent conference’ about how we live our lives, our relationship to the global trade and the connections between imagination and responsiblity, or lived experience and our ‘ability-to-respond’.
+Exchange Values is a social sculpture process and arena for exchange in collaboration with farmers from the Windward Islands and their organisations.
+It creates a ‘permanent conference’ about how we live our lives, our relationship to global trade and trade agreements.
+It also explores the connections between imagination and responsibility or lived experience, and our ‘ability-to-respond’.

 Through the situation of the banana producers and the effects of ‘free trade’ in one particular region of the world, EXCHANGE VALUES emphasises the interconnections between producers and consumers in our complex global economy and our roles as ‘artists’ in re-envisioning our world.

 Through the integration of the aesthetic and the political, an imaginative space is created in which we can engage with the re-shaping and transforming of our lives and our society, and explore ways to develop a more participatory and sustainable society.
 This expanded workspace where we work with the invisible materials available to us all, where the personal and social imagination moves and weaves, is a creative space accessible to all.

 To hear the growers click a number in the two columns above.

 EXCHANGE VALUES has always created arenas for dialogue and for ‘imaginative work’: in the Windward Islands with the farmers and their organisations since the early 1990s, and in all 12 venues where the Exchange Values installation was presented between 1996 and 2006.